 About the book

-Thank you Hannah Hargrave at Lightning Books for my copy of the book in return for a fair and honest review.
+Thank you to Rachel at Random Resources for my invitation to the tour and for copy of the book in return for a fair and honest review.

 I really enjoy a dual timeline novel and I was immediately attracted to the blurb, about George in the 1860’s and Cassie in the present.
 I am fascinated by genealogy and I found this book drew me in really quickly.
 Poor George, born to parents who are bitter and grieving and seem to despise him and idolise his older brother Charles.
 They are looking forward to the day that he will out of their way.

 A new maid Lucy, arrives at their family home and George is smitten, he is warned off of her by his parents but this does not stop them meeting.
 She has an accident and it becomes apparent he is not the only one in the house who is infatuated with Lucy.
 George decides to buy Lucy a gift as a sign of his love but when he gets home he takes the gift to her and is devastated by what he is confronted with.
 Even though he is distraught he still has feelings for her and events take a devastating turn for George and Lucy.

 Cassie is researching her family tree and she discovers something about George that shocks her and she has also a past of her own that she is having to confront after many years.
 As the story progresses it is uncovered that she is not the only one in the family hiding a secret and its a huge one.

 This is a great book and the first I had read by this author but I will be definitely reading more.
 I enjoyed the pace, the emotion and the characters were interesting and I wanted to keep reading.
 I found Cassie’s side of the story touching and hopeful and I enjoyed how the book effortlessly switched between the two stories.
 Poor George makes the ultimate sacrifice for his family and that is all I am giving away.
 A great 4 **** read.

 Author Bio –